Login Sign in

 Your dog can also contract a common species of tapeworm by ingesting an infected flea while grooming themselves.

 Another type of worm that dogs are at risk of—though not an intestinal worm—is called heartworm.
 Heartworm is an internal parasite that lives in the blood vessels inside the lungs and heart.
-Dogs can get heartworms after being bit by an infected mosquito.
+Dogs can get heartworms after being bitten by an infected mosquito.
 Heartworms can cause organ damage, heart failure, and death if left untreated.

 Why Dewormer for Dogs Is Important